 Lymphedema is a highly under-diagnosed disease that affects the lymphatic vessels.
 Medical schools give little attention to the subject, and unfortunately patients with abnormal swelling (usually in an arm or leg) often have more information than their medical professionals.

 Primary lymphedema is genetic, resulting from lymph nodes or vessels that either aren't adequately developed or are missing altogether.
 If you have had a mastectomy, lumpectomy, radiation treatment, lymph node removal, surgeries, infections, trauma or chronic venous insufficiency to your limbs, you may be at risk for developing secondary lymphedema.

 How can I tell if I have lymphedema?

-There is no cure for lymphedema but you can maintain and active and healthy life with therapy from a certified lymphedema therapist or trained medical professional.
-Management includes two phases.
+There is no cure for lymphedema, but you can maintain an active and healthy life with therapy from a certified lymphedema therapist or trained medical professional.

 Follow these links to learn more about your specific condition:

 Click to download a PDF of our Lymphedema Therapy Patient brochure.